bee-san/branadonskerritt.github.io/_posts/2017-12-05-Everything-you-need-to-know-about-Binary.md

 ---
-title: "Everything you need to know about Binary
+title: "Everything you need to know about Binary"
 categories:
   - Maths
 ---